JorgeCursoMIT/MyFirstRepo/README.md

 # MyFirstRepo
-This is my First Repo usin GitHub
+This is my First Repo using GitHub